kyma-project/kyma-infrastructure-manager/.github/pull-request-template.md

 **Related issue(s)**
 <!-- If you refer to a particular issue, provide its number.
 For example, `Resolves #123`, `Fixes #43`, or `See also #33`. -->

+**Confirm that everything was done **
+- [ ] Related issues are linked
+- [ ] It's clear why is this PR was created and what it does
+- [ ] All necessary steps are delivered (like e.g. tests, documentation, merging)